CubicIT/cubic2018/README.md

 # cubic2018

-Welcome to my first repository
+Welcome to first repository

-my project is about how to create a fruite Menue
+project is about how to create a fruite Menue

-the following is the menu, please chose...
+following is the menu, please chose...

 1-apple